tigerbeetle/tigerbeetle/docs/reference/sessions.md

 application are queued by the client, to be dequeued and sent when their preceding request receives a reply.

+That client-side queue is **bounded**.
+By default a session may hold only a small number of requests at once (the in-flight request plus a short backlog — `constants.client_request_queue_max`, 2 by default).
+Multithreaded or highly concurrent apps should still share **one** client and batch events, but they must not assume unlimited request buffering: when the queue is full, further submits fail rather than growing without bound (language bindings surface this as an error/exception such as Java's `ConcurrencyMaxExceeded` path).
+This limit is independent of cluster [session eviction](#eviction) (`clients_max`).

 Similar to other databases, TigerBeetle has a [hard limit](#eviction) on the number of concurrent client sessions.
 To maximize throughput, users are encouraged to minimize the number of concurrent clients and [batch](../coding/requests.md#batching-events) as many events as possible per request.